vitalbiodiversity/vitalbiodiversity.github.io/get-involved.md

 _________

-### The Companion Paper cites prior collaborative papers that inspired this project.
+### Prior Research

-These works were undertaken at the University of Cambridge during postdoctoral research in the ERC-funded Smart Forests project under the European Union's Horizon 2020 research and innovation programme (grant agreement no. 866006)
+The Companion Paper cites prior collaborative papers that inspired this project undertaken at the University of Cambridge during postdoctoral research in the ERC-funded Smart Forests project under the European Union's Horizon 2020 research and innovation programme (grant agreement no. 866006)

 - ### On the data practices of local communities in biodiversity restoration projects at Ecodorp Boekel: